GoPeaks-AI/HypothesisReader/README.md

 ```
 devtools::canfielder/HypothesisReader
 ```
+2. At the prompt in the console, select _**y**_ to install Miniconda.
+3. Restart R session (Session > Restart).
+4. Package is now ready for use.

-2. Execute function below and attempt to process a PDF file.
+5. Execute function below and attempt to process a PDF file.
 The initial processing of a PDF will prompt Python installation.
 ```
 HypothesisReader::LaunchApp()
 ```

-3. At the prompt in the console, select _**y**_ to install Miniconda.
-4. Restart R session (Session > Restart).
-5. Package is now ready for use.

-### Troubleshooting
+## Troubleshooting
 1. If all of the required Python packages do not automatically install (which would yield an error), installation can be forced with the following function:
 ```
 HypothesisReader::InstallPythonPackages()